minio/docs/source/includes/container/steps-upgrade-minio-deployment.rst

    # For docker, use docker inspect
    podman container inspect --format='{{.Config.Image}}' CONTAINER_NAME

-If the output resembles the following, you created the container using the latest stable image tag:
+The following output indicates the container was created using the most recent stable image tag:

 .. code-block:: shell